zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-hosting-service-scenarios.md

 ```
 ### Existing extensions

-If the extension is already registered in the portal, but is in the process of being migrated to the hosting service, update the **uriFormat** in the `config` file.
+If the extension is already registered in the Portal, but is in the process of being migrated to the hosting service, update the **uriFormat** in the `config` file.
 The following json files contain example registrations for various environments.

 * Dogfood environment registration that is stored in  `Extensions.dogfood.json`